GospelSounders/adventhymnals/content/02.christ-in-song/09.701-800/06.751-760/02.Soldiers-of-Christ,-Arise!/docs.md

 ---
+title: |
-title: 752.
-Soldiers of Christ, Arise!
+    752. Soldiers of Christ, Arise! - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 752.
+Soldiers of Christ, Arise!.
+Soldiers of Christ, arise, And put your armor on; Fight, for the battle will be ours; We fight to win a crown.
+    keywords:  |
-    keywords: Christ in Song, Soldiers of Christ, Arise!, Soldiers of Christ, arise,
+        Christ in Song, adventhymnals, advent hymnals, Soldiers of Christ, Arise!, Soldiers of Christ, arise.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 752. SOLDIERS OF CHRIST, ARISE!
+####  Christ in Song,

 ```txt
 1.